jackwhittle/What_matters_in_English_schools/README.md

 # What matters in schools?
 ### Explaining children's academic progress in England between the ages of 11 and 16

-In England, schools used to be judged solely on GCSE results of their children in Maths and English.
+In England, schools used to be judged solely on the GCSE results of their children in Maths and English.
 In 2016 the government decided to change the key measure, to be one that assessed how much progress children had made since they were 11 (GCSEs are generally taken at 16 years old), and measure it for a broader range of subjects (up to 8 in total).
 This project looked at progress data for GCSE results for children in England in 2018, and used regression models to see how much of the progress that children make can be explained.
 (Answer: about half.)

 This is my final ('Capstone') project for 3 month Data Science Immersive Course with General Assembly.

-Below is a brief summary of the project and my conclusions, and below that an overview of the documents you can explore if you would like more detail (including a Powerpoint summary deck).
+Below is a brief summary of the project and my conclusions, and below that an overview of the documents you can explore if you would like more detail (including a [summary deck](GCSEs_JTW_Sep_19_vFINAL_published.pdf)).

 ## Why is this important?
 Over the past 10 years there has been reduced funding for schools.
 Recently (August 2019), the UK government announced a £7.1bn increase in spending on education over the next three years.
 Knowing which areas to invest this money in is crucial to ensure the best possible benefit for children, especially since GCSE results are a key factor in predicting University grades.